-See "Selecting Microsoft SharePoint Services writer and the corresponding search writers for restore" (page 100).
+See Selecting Microsoft SharePoint Services writer and the corresponding search writers for restore on the next page.

-Because the configuration database and the central administration content database contain system-specific information, you can restore them only to an environment that you configure to be precisely the same, including all software updates, server names, and number of servers.
+Because the configuration database and the central administration content database contain systemspecific information, you can restore them only to an environment that you configure to be precisely the same, including all software updates, server names, and number of servers.
+Integration guide for Microsoft Volume Shadow Copy Service Chapter 6: Writer specifics

 - Before performing a restore, stop the following services:

 - Windows SharePoint Services Administration

 - Windows SharePoint Services Search

 - Windows SharePoint Services Timer

 - Office SharePoint Server Search

 - If you restore the whole farm, you must shut down the Internet Information Server (IIS).